- Dog suitable for experienced owners

 As with many breeds, the Weimeraner dog breed can suffer from hip dysplasia (a condition that can lead to mobility problems) and hip scoring of dogs prior to breeding is therefore important.
 As with many large breeds they are also more prone to some bone conditions, heart disease and a specific stomach condition (gastric dilation volvulus).

-Weimaraners must have regular long walks to keep them calm in the house.
-If they do not get enough exercise, they can become very destructive and unhappy.
-They love to swim and retrieve and both these activities keep their active minds occupied.
+Many enjoy swimming, and love to retrieve and both these activities keep their active minds occupied.
 An adult Weimaraner needs two-plus hours of regular daily exercise along with ongoing training.

 Large breed dogs, as well as having large appetites, benefit from a different balance of nutrients including minerals and vitamins compared to smaller-breed dogs.
 Weimaraners are prone to bloating and stomach problems; smaller, more frequent meals can help minimise this risk.